Are credit cards with annual fees worth it?

 • You have bad credit.
 If you have trouble qualifying for an unsecured credit card because your credit history is damaged, a limited array of cards will be available to you.
 Many are secured credit cards where you would put cash down as collateral, which guarantees the credit line.
 In general, the annual fees for such these cards are pretty low, such as AnnualFees for the CardName.
 Many don’t have them at all.

 • You will get more out of the card than it costs you.
 Here is where it gets exciting.
 If your credit score is good to excellent, take a look at cards that have higher annual fees but also generous rewards programs, big benefits and valuable perks.
 Maybe you have your eye on the CardName, which has an annual fee of AnnualFees.
 Not too bad, but maybe kind of steep if you’re hesitant to pay an annual fee in the first place.
 But compare it to what you get.
-The current intro offer is 75,000 miles, earned once spending $4,000 within the first three months of opening an account.
-That bonus alone is worth $750 toward travel!
+The welcome offer is 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel!
 A value far exceeding the cost of its annual fee.
 And that’s only one perk of the card.
-Other benefits include Global Entry or TSA PreCheck application reimbursement, a perk worth as much as $100; no foreign transaction fees; two miles earned on all purchases; and more.
+Other benefits include Global Entry or TSA PreCheck application reimbursement, a perk worth as much as $120; no foreign transaction fees; two miles earned on all purchases; and more.
 If you travel often, these benefits far outweigh the cost of the card.

 Who should apply for a credit card with an annual fee?